 Lockdowns: When a soft lockdown is issued, students will remain within the building.
 Parents are allowed to pick children up from school during a soft lockdown.
 When a hard lockdown is issued, no one is to leave the building for the safety of everyone involved.
 Parents are NOT allowed to pick their children up during a hard lockdown.
 We will try to communicate as quickly as possible via email, to notify parents.
 Our first priority is keeping the children safe.
-In the event of an emergency in which the school has to be evacuated, students at Trinity West will go to Berg Elementary, and students at Trinity East will go to Roosevelt School until it is considered safe for them to return to the building or other instructions are received from legal authorities as to the safe release of students to their parents/quardians.
+In the event of an emergency in which the school has to be evacuated, students at Trinity East will go to Roosevelt School, Trinity North students will go to Trinity High School, and Trinity West students will go to Berg Elementary until it is considered safe for them to return to the building or other instructions are received from legal authorities as to the safe release of students to their parents/guardians.